haseebanwar/create-react-pkg/README.md

 return <img src={image} />;
 ```

-> If you are using TypeScript, create a folder and file `types/index.d.ts` at the root of your project with the following to make it work with TypeScript compiler.
+> Note: If you are using TypeScript, create a folder and file `types/index.d.ts` at the root of your project with the following to make it work with TypeScript compiler.

 ```ts
 declare module '*.png';